HelenEmmett/helen-masonry-image-gallery/README.md

 # Responsive masonry image gallery
 A responsive masonry image gallery built with vanilla javascript by Helen Emmett.
+[View the live page here](https://helenemmett.github.io/helen-masonry-image-gallery/).

 ## Goals

-- Solver the problem of making a masonry image gallery responsive, so that the user has control over the order images are displayed.
+- Solve the problem of making a masonry image gallery responsive, so that the user has control over the order images are displayed.
 - Enhance my understanding of javascript.

 ## Notes on gallery logic